Mia Khalifa: Pornographic film career

 Khalifa entered the pornographic film industry in October 2014, after being recruited by a man who asked her if she was interested in nude modeling.
 Her stage name was taken from the name of her dog, Mia, and American rapper Wiz Khalifa.

 She came to widespread attention after the release of a scene from Bang Bros in which she wears a hijab during a threesome with Julianna Vega and Sean Lawless.
 The scene brought Khalifa instant popularity, as well as criticism from writers and religious figures, and led to her parents publicly disowning her.
 Alex Hawkins, vice president of marketing for xHamster, said, "The outrage it caused in the Arab world ended up being a bit of a 'Streisand effect'.
 Suddenly, everyone was searching for her.
 The effort to censor her only made her more ubiquitous."
 With more than 1.5 million views, the 22-year-old Khalifa became the most searched-for performer on the adult video sharing website Pornhub.
+She would be voted the number one performer on the website in 2018.

-On December 28, 2018, Pornhub revealed that she was the No. 1 ranked performer on their website.
-After becoming the most searched-for actress on Pornhub, Khalifa received online death threats, including a digitally manipulated image of Khalifa being beheaded by the Islamic State and a warning that she would be "the first person in Hellfire", to which she jokingly replied, "I've been meaning to get a little tan recently."
-Lebanese newspapers wrote articles critical of Khalifa, which she considered trivial due to other events in the region.
+During her rise to prominence, Khalifa received online death threats, including a digitally manipulated image of her being beheaded by the Islamic State.
+She also received a warning that she would be "the first person in Hellfire", to which she jokingly replied, "I've been meaning to get a little tan recently."
+Khalifa criticized Lebanese newspapers for printing articles about her instead of "more important" topics such as politics and terrorism.

-In an interview with The Washington Post, Khalifa said the controversial scene was satirical and should be taken as such, claiming that Hollywood films depicted Muslims in a far more negative light than any pornographer could.
-Among those who publicly defended her was British-Lebanese author Nasri Atallah, who stated, "as a woman, she is free to do as she pleases with her body.
+In an interview with The Washington Post, Khalifa said the controversial scene was satirical and should be taken as such, claiming that Hollywood films depict Muslims in a far more negative way than any pornographer could.
+Among those who publicly defended her was the British-Lebanese author Nasri Atallah, who stated, "as a woman, she is free to do as she pleases with her body.
 As a sentient human being with agency, who lives halfway across the world, she is in charge of her own life and owes absolutely nothing to the country where she happened to be born."
 Khalifa said, "Women's rights in Lebanon are a long way from being taken seriously if a Lebanese American porn star that no longer resides there can cause such an uproar."

 According to data from Pornhub, from January 3 to 6, 2015, searches for Khalifa increased five-fold.
-Around a quarter of those searches came from Lebanon, with substantial searches also from nearby countries Syria and Jordan.
-Almaza, a Lebanese brewery, ran an advertisement showing a bottle of their beer next to Khalifa's signature glasses, with the slogan: "We are both rated 18+."
+Around a quarter of those searches came from Lebanon, with a substantial number of searches also from the nearby countries of Syria and Jordan.
+Almaza, a Lebanese brewery, ran an advertisement showing a bottle of its beer next to Khalifa's signature glasses, with the slogan: "We are both rated 18+."
 In January 2015, pop-rap duo Timeflies released a song titled "Mia Khalifa" in homage to her.